remix-run/remix/docs/api/clients/react.md

 Once again, `useMatches` with `handle` is a great way for routes to participate in rendering abstractions at the top of element tree, above where the route is actually rendered.

-For an example of how to share loader data via `useMatches`, check out [the sharing loader data example in the remix repo][example-sharing-loader-data].
+For an example of how to share loader data via `useMatches`, check out [the sharing loader data example in the `remix-run/remix` repo][example-sharing-loader-data].

 ## `useBeforeUnload`